- Odd (New) Quest Priest

 Recurring Villain is one of the strongest cards in the deck because of the synergy it has with Banana Buffoon, Extra Arms, and Obelisk's Eye.
 On turn 6, we can play Recurring Villain+Bananas to create a 4/7 that summons a 3/6.
 If we have Obelisk's Eye ready or an Extra Arms, we can keep Recurring Villain alive for many turns until we finally get the Glitter Moth+Inner Fire combo.

 In the late game, the most important thing to focus on is the health of our minions and how to maximize our damage using Glitter Moth+Inner Fire.
-Since Glitter Moth+Inner Fire is 6 mana, we don't have the luxury of a ton of extra mana to super buff our minions in a single turn; thus, utilizing Obelisk's Eye and holding on to a Bananas or Power Word: Shield for the the late game can be the difference between lethal and 2 health remaining on the enemy hero.
+Since Glitter Moth+Inner Fire is 6 mana, we don't have the luxury of a ton of extra mana to super buff our minions in a single turn; thus, utilizing Obelisk's Eye and holding on to Bananas for the late game can be the difference between lethal and 2 health remaining on the enemy hero.

 Good luck, and have fun!
 This deck is a lot of fun if you like using uncommon cards (such as Recurring Villain or Glitter Moth).